How We Test Software

 Comparison Methodology

-When comparing two or more products directly, we test them against the same set of tasks using the same source material.
-Our head-to-head comparisons select a "winner" for specific use cases rather than declaring a universal victor.
+When comparing two or more products directly, we test them against the same set of tasks using the same source material — the same video file, the same audio recording, the same input conditions.
+This ensures our comparisons reflect genuine differences in capability rather than differences in test conditions.

 Scoring and Ratings